Tales from the Thousand Lakes

+Background and release

 This is the first Amorphis release to have an official keyboardist, Kasper Mårtenson, as any previous of the band's releases had the band's own drummer, Jan Rechberger, provide the empty keyboardist role until the band decided to have a keyboardist and also to find one being Mårtenson.
 With Mårtenson in the band, it is the first time the band's original lineup changed by having an additional member.
 Jan Rechberger would leave the band after this album but rejoin the band for 2003's Far from the Sun.

 The original limited version (on digipack) had a cover of "Light My Fire" by The Doors added as a bonus track.
 It was later re-released in 2001 with most tracks from the Black Winter Day EP and the "Light My Fire" cover added as bonus tracks.